Andropause

 Please note:

-- Tablets: Can be taken orally.
+- Tablets: These can be taken orally.

 Andropause, also known as male menopause, is a condition that can cause a range of physical and emotional symptoms in older men:

-- Mood changes: depression, anxiety, irritability, mood swings and low self-esteem
+- Mood changes: depression, anxiety, irritability, mood swings, and low self-esteem

-- Physical changes: loss of muscle mass, weight gain, hair loss and loss of height
+- Physical changes: loss of muscle mass, weight gain, hair loss, and loss of height